 What is Unicode and Why Does It Matter?

 Before going to your usual step by step tutorial, let's talk about Unicode and what it is.
 Unicode is a character encoding standard, developed by the Unicode Consortium, that defines a set of letters, numbers, and symbols that represent almost all of the written languages in the world.
 Its success at unifying character sets has led to widespread use in the internalization and localization of computer software.

 Where does Unicode come in?
-When you talk about software being written in a language with a specific character set (e.g. Chinese) that is expected to run and get displayed correctly on a computer with an operating system which uses a completely different character set (e.g. Windows 7 in English).
-The opposite example applies just as well: software written in English, which uses Latin characters, expect to run and get displayed correctly on a Windows 7 in Chinese.
+When you talk about software being written in a language with a specific character set (e.g. Chinese) that is expected to run and be displayed correctly on a computer with an operating system which uses a completely different character set (e.g. Windows 7 or Windows 8 in English).
+The opposite example applies just as well: software written in English, which uses Latin characters, expect to run and be displayed correctly on a Windows in Chinese.
 In such scenarios, depending on how the application was coded, it can happen that not all the characters in the interface of the application get displayed correctly, becoming a bother.